textpotential/bibliarchic/chapt5.md

 By proliferation, I simply mean the continual building of interface upon interface, which in turn could give rise to another interface, and so on.
 Emerging digital technologies highlight the proliferation of interfaces that bible can become.
 In one sense, proliferation of interfaces is not a new phenomenon for bible.
-Wachtel's suggestion that Codex Sinaiticus may have become an exemplar for scribes to use to produce additional copies of the manuscript illustrates one kind of proliferation of interface.
+Wachtel's suggestion that Codex Sinaiticus may have become an exemplar for scribes to use to produce additional copies of the manuscript illustrates one kind of proliferation of interface.[^exemplar]
 Given the broad definition of interface as relationality irreducible to consumption articulated in chapter one, we could also imagine a proliferation of interfaces from the study of a codex bible by a preacher (interface 1) that gives rise to a sermon that preacher gives on a bible passage that is pondered by a parishioner (interface 2), who takes that bible verse and writes it on a protest sign in a march against immigration (interface 3).
 The sign with the verse gets photographed, tweeted, and discussed on the internet for days (interface 4).

+[^exemplar]: Wachtel, "The Corrected," 99-100.

 One of the characteristics of the interfaces dealt with in this chapter is that they all participate in an ecosystem that is designed to facilitate the ongoing proliferation of bible interfaces as much as to facilitate particular user encounters with bible.
 This value on enabling the ongoing construction of interfaces also points out that emerging digital bible interfaces may have both human users and machine users at different layers of the interface.
 For example, the XML of the web Sinaiticus interface was designed for both human users (programmers had to be able to produce, read, and understand the XML) and machine users (their site generator software had to read the XML to produce HTML for the web page).